littlebizzy/404-to-homepage/readme.txt

 No, it automatically adds a 404 header using WordPress filters/hooks.

+= After disabling this plugin, 404 pages are still redirecting? =

+This is usually caused by your browser cache.
+Simply clear your browser cache (temp files) and try again.

 = How can I change this plugin's settings? =

 This plugin does not have a settings page and is designed for speed and simplicity.